kaunteyap7/AI100_Homework-4/README.md

-The Python code used for this assignment is in the GroqAPIresponses file.
+The Python code used for this assignment is in the AI100v4.py file.
 The AI100 Homework4 Word Document contains my inputs, Groq API's generated outputs, and a brief analysis for each of the prompts